qkzk/fm/development.md

 - [x] doubleclick replaced by middleclick
 - [x] rectify all u16 <-> usize conversions
 - [x] FIX border colors is applied to text styled with empty style.
-- [ ] previewing text files with bat ?
-  - [ ] could remove the whole syntaxed stuff
-  - [ ] simplify previewing since half the methods are gone
-  - [ ] heavilly rely on ansi string parsing
 - [ ] BUG: when a resize occur, selection can be out of window
 - [ ] ratatui component for progress bar for copymove
 - [ ] refactor status.get_correct_fileinfo_for_preview